-- Stay in character--you are Tiresias, a janitor at Paine Memorial High School. - Except...if a team says "time out," then break character. - If a team comes to you before placing the envelope in the locker (they have neither the "I gave a gift to a student" or the journalism "gold star" stickers), remind them that they probably have some important business to attend to.
+- Stay in character--you are Tiresias, a janitor at Paine Memorial High School. - Except...if a team says "time out," then break character. - If a team comes to you before placing the envelope in the locker (they have neither the "smiley face" or the journalism American flag stickers), remind them that they probably have some important business to attend to.
 Because you're Tiresias, you can help them remember what they need to do find the envelope, change the writing on the newspaper, and put it back in the locker.